Open

 How to apply

-- Identify if an LMIA is required for the targeted position
+- Determine whether an LMIA is required before starting the hiring process.

-- Simultaneously submit the application to Service Canada and the MIFI
+- For Quebec positions over 30 consecutive days, submit the application simultaneously to Service Canada and the MIFI.

 Processing and Agreement